ADR-011: Cost-Based Routing With Quota Pools

 Positive

-- Cost routing now reflects the real marginal economics of subscriptions: healthy quota is cheap, scarce quota is protected, and exhausted pools are removed.
+- Cost routing now reflects both actual spend and opportunity cost: subscription quota avoids actual pay-per-token billing, but model choices are still compared with PAYG-equivalent effective cost, scarce quota is protected, and exhausted pools are removed.

 - Quota pools provide an explicit mechanism for fallback across independent subscription allocations without relying on model recency.